Instructions for Authors

 Be sure to acknowledge if any financial benefits were provided to you or any authors of the study.
 If you have no conflict of interest please state, “No conflict of interest.”

-Manuscripts must follow the citation style in medical journals created by the American Medical Association (AMA or JAMA) 10th edition format.
+Manuscripts must follow the citation style in medical journals created by the American Medical Association (AMA or JAMA) 11th edition format.
 The JAMA citation style is available in EndNote.
-Case Studies and Direct Originals should consist of no more than 15 references and Original Research should include no more than 25 references that specifically support the study and the results.
-Avoid adding citations that do not enhance or support the results or add to the brief introduction.
+Authors should avoid adding excessive citations that do not enhance the manuscript.